SAP announced this week a new CEI project for the PLM and Project Systems area.

 As briefly covered in our earlier blog, the CEI program is a way for customers to influence and directly communicate with the SAP Development teams.
 New development requests (now called Improvements) can be submitted, voted on, and then rolled out.
 The majority of these can be done on the current SAP releases too, so there is no expensive upgrade to worry about.
 You can view more information on this over at the Influence and Adopt page on SAP.com.
 It gives an overview of the program, why it’s important, the benefits and has some videos as well.

-Here is a quick overview of how the program works:
+Here is a quick overview of how the program works.
+As usual, they’ve broken the PLM area into three tracks (as mentioned above):